 Soda contains many types of unhealthy chemicals including high levels of processed bleached sugar, phosphoric acid, caffeine, and high fructose corn syrup.
 These ingredients can be extremely harmful to your body, especially when consumed in large amounts.

-High fructose corn syrup in particular can metabolize into oxalate and increase excretion of uric acid and calcium.
-This combination of high-level oxalate, uric acid, and calcium encourages kidney stone formation.
+High fructose corn syrup, in particular, can metabolize into oxalate and increase excretion of uric acid and calcium.
+This combination of high-level oxalate, uric acid, and calcium encourage kidney stone formation.

 Phosphoric acid, as mentioned above, is another culprit found in the average soda recipe.
 This chemical creates an acidic environment in your kidney tract enabling kidney stones to form more easily.

 Finally, many sodas are high in caffeine.
-Caffeine is a diuretic that encourages chronic dehydration, and dehydration is the most common wish factor for kidney stone formation.
+Caffeine is a diuretic that encourages chronic dehydration, and dehydration is the most common risk factor for kidney stone formation.

 So, Does Soda Cause Kidney Stones?